 Instructions

-- Once ready to cook, thread chicken onto skewers and make sure they are close together so as to retain moisture in the chicken.
+- Thread the chicken onto the skewers and make sure they are close together to retain moisture in the chicken.
 This helps keep the chicken juicy.
-Usually 4 pieces are enough for a small bamboo skewer.
+Usually, 4 pieces are enough for a small bamboo skewer and more on longer metal ones (as pictured in the blog post).

 Video